defiant00/dnd/README.md

 * party and Oakenbeard are doing well
 * the Spectator is almost dead and throws rubble at Oakenbeard, knocking him into the portal
 * the rest finish the fight and then quickly leave

+## Session 8

+* Oakenbeard shows back up
+* Matthew wakes the party up in the middle of the night to explain their test for Oakenbeard
+* Oakenbeard passes? the test the next day and Germain attacks
+* as he does another Germain shows up and claims that's not him
+* Germain slits Oakenbeard's throat and Reyna tries to entangle them all
+* cuts off Oakenbeard's head as he's going for a potion, and he reverts to a doppelganger
+* the party quickly finishes off the fake Germain as well and Germain takes their heads
+* they get back to Brookhaven and rest, planning on setting off for Duskspire tomorrow